ChrisRoboMacro/ChrisRoboMacro/README.md

 - 👋 Hi, I’m @ChrisRoboMacro

-trying to create the world's first fully automated economic consultancy

 <!---
 ChrisRoboMacro/ChrisRoboMacro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.